Get the most value when selling your platinum bullion

 There are three primary factors that determine the value of your platinum

-- Spot Price – The spot price of platinum, which is the current price per troy ounce, is determined by the commodities market, and fluctuates throughout the day.
+- Spot Price – The spot price of platinum, which is the current price per troy ounce, is determined by the futures commodity market, and fluctuates throughout the day.

 - Weight of your item – Depending on the form of your platinum, such as coins, bars, or ingots, platinum may be priced in troy ounces, grams, or pennyweights (dwt).
 One troy ounce of platinum is equal to 31.1 grams, and one pennyweight is equivalent to 1.555 pennyweights.